rosflight/rosflight_docs/docs/developer-guide/rosplane/controller/controller-general-overview.md

 | f | Throttle Command | Percent of full throttle [0.0, 1.0] (float) |

 These are passed to `rosflight_io`, which formats them into MAVLink messages and forwards them onto the FCU.
+!!! note
-Note, for this to work the parameters on the `rosflight_firmware` must be set to work for an airplane.
+    For this to work the parameters on the `rosflight_firmware` must be set to work for an airplane.
     See the User Guide on first time start up or README.md for the repository for more details on firmware setup.

 ## Running the Controller